tvirelli/csfloat-php-api/README.md

 This PHP class provides a simple interface for interacting with the CSFloat API, allowing for operations such as listing, retrieving, and creating item listings.

+For full documentation of the CSFloat.com API visit https://docs.csfloat.com/.

 ## Requirements

 - PHP 7.4 or higher